Euclidean plane and its relatives; a minimalist introduction: Circles, horocycles, and equidistants

-Therefore inversion in $\Delta$ sends both $m$ and $g$ to themselves.
-So if $P',P\in g$ are inversions of each other in $\Delta$ then they lie on the same distance from $m$.
-Clearly we have plenty of choice for $\ell$, which can be used to move points along $g$ arbitrary keeping the distance to $m$.
+Therefore, inversion across $\Delta$ sends both $m$ and $g$ to themselves.
+For any two points $P',P\in g$ there is a choice of $\ell$ and $\Delta$ as above such that $P'$ is the inverse of $P$ across $\Delta$.
+By the main observation (\ref{thm:main-observ}) the inversion across $\Delta$ is a motion of the h-plane.
+Therefore, all points of $g$ lie at the same distance from~$m$.

-It follows that $g$ is formed by the set of points which lie on fixed h-distance and the same h-side from $m$.
+In other words, $g$ is the set of points that lie at a fixed h-distance and on the same side of~$m$.

-Such curve $g$ is called \emph{equidistant} to h-line $m$.
-In Euclidean geometry the equidistant from a line is a line; apparently in hyperbolic geometry the picture is different.
+Such a curve $g$ is called \emph{equidistant} to h-line~$m$. \footnote{It can also be called \emph{hypercycle} with central line $m$.} In Euclidean geometry, the equidistant from a line is a line; apparently, in hyperbolic geometry, the picture is different.

+\begin{thm}{Exercise} Let $g$ be the set of all h-reflections of a given h-point $P$ across the points on a given h-line $m$.
+Show that $g$ is equidistant to $m$. \end{thm}

-\parbf{Horocycles.} If the circle $\Gamma$ touches the absolute from inside at one point $A$ then $h=\Gamma\backslash\{A\}$ lie in h-plane.
-This set is called \emph{horocycle}.
-It also has perfectly round shape in the sense described above.
+\parbf{Horocycles.} If the circle $\Gamma$ touches the absolute from inside at one point $A$, then the complement $h=\Gamma\backslash\{A\}$ lies in the h-plane.
+This set is called a \emph{horocycle}.
+It also has a perfectly round shape in the sense described above.

-Horocycles are the boarder case between circles and equidistants to h-lines.
-An horocycle might be considered as a limit of circles which pass through fixed point which the centers running to infinity along a line.
-The same horocycle is a limit of equidistants which pass through fixed point to the h-lines running to infinity.
+The shape of a horocycle is between the shapes of circles and equidistants to h-lines.
+A horocycle might be considered as a limit of circles thru a fixed point, say $P$, with the centers $O_n$ running to infinity along an h-line $\ell$.
+The same horocycle is a limit of equidistants thru $P$ to the sequence of h-lines $m_n$ passing thru $O_n$ and perpendicular to $\ell$.

+Since any three points lie on a circline, we have that any nondegenerate h-triangle is inscribed in an h-circle, horocycle, or equidistant.

-\begin{thm}{Exercise} Find the leg of be a right h-triangle inscribed in a horocycle. \end{thm}
+\begin{thm}{Exercise} Find the leg of an isosceles right h-triangle inscribed in a horocycle. \end{thm}